Examples

 CREATE CONSTRAINT actor_name_age FOR (actor:Actor) REQUIRE (actor.firstname, actor.age) IS NODE KEY

-In this case the constraint can not be created because there already exist a conflicting constraint on that label and property combination.
+In this case, the constraint cannot be created because there already exist a conflicting constraint on that label and property combination.

 Error message